Schlorchi00/AHP_Paper/README.md

 ### Parameters

 * --input, -i: base directory for a tree setup.
-The tree should be structured
+The tree should be structured prior to running the calculation.
+Will provide error checks